-The first full-length biography of Jimmy Carter, the Georgia peanut farmer who became President of the United States and a Nobel Prize–winning humanitarian.
+From one of America’s most-respected journalists and modern historians comes the first full-length biography of Jimmy Carter, the thirty-ninth president of the United States and Nobel Prize–winning humanitarian.

-Jonathan Alter is an award-winning author, political analyst, documentary filmmaker, columnist, television producer, and radio host.
-A former senior editor at Newsweek, he is the author of three New York Times bestsellers: The Center Holds: Obama and His Enemies (2013), The Promise: President Obama, Year One (2010) and The Defining Moment: FDR's Hundred Days and the Triumph of Hope (2006), also one of the Times’s “Notable Books” of the year.
-Since 1996, Alter has been a contributing correspondent and political analyst for NBC News and MSNBC.
-In 2019, he coproduced and codirected the HBO documentary, “Breslin and Hamill: Deadline Artists.”
+Jonathan Alter is an award-winning historian, columnist and documentary filmmaker.
+An MSNBC political analyst and former senior editor at Newsweek, he is the author of three New York Times bestsellers: The Center Holds: Obama and His Enemies; The Promise: President Obama, Year One; and The Defining Moment: FDR's Hundred Days and the Triumph of Hope.

 Michael Boatman spends his days and nights pretending to be other people.
 For a living.
 He’s acted in television shows such as The Good Wife, China Beach, Spin City, ARLI$$, Anger Management, Instant Mom; films such as Hamburger Hill, The Glass Shield, Bad Parents; and Broadway plays.
 MichaelBoatman.us, Twitter.com/MichaelBoatman